6 Qualities of Bad IT Project Managers

 The following article is based upon true stories.
 The names have been changed to protect the (not so) innocent.
 The point of the story is that there are a lot of good IT Project Managers out there, but there are also some not so good…no, there are some really bad IT Project Managers.
 These project managers have, by hook or by crook, somehow ended up in a position of authority and reigned down their terror on those unfortunate enough to work under them.

 I’ve worked ‘for and with’ a number of people in the technology space throughout my career.
 Most have been great.
-These IT Project Managers have been open-minded, reasonable, flexible, and focused on the greater good.
+These IT Project Managers have been open-minded, reasonable, flexible, good at using tools to manage the project team and focused on the greater good.
 On the other hand, I’ve worked with some that have been profoundly and deeply dysfunctional.